 Contextual help buttons are there to clarify any doubt regarding specific properties.

-A common operation in pressure vessels design is the definition of an hydrostatic pressure in operating conditions.
-Using NextGen, this can be easily done by selecting a body component (for an horizontal vessel the cylindrical shell; for a vertical vessel, the component where liquid level lies), then clicking on the glass icon in the top toolbar.
+A common operation in pressure vessels' design is the definition of an hydrostatic pressure in operating conditions.
+Using NextGen, this can be easily done by selecting a body component (for an horizontal vessel the cylindrical shell; for a vertical vessel, the component where liquid level lies), then clicking on the glass icon in the "Item" tab of the ribbon bar.

 Liquid name, height and density must then be set.
 The liquid level is relative to the lowest point of the current component.